-|Production:||U.S. Navistar factory (possibly the Garland, Texas plant)|
+|Production:||U.S. Navistar factory (possibly Garland, Texas plant)|

-Following is speculative and unconfirmed information about the 2019 GM Medium Duty Conventional Truck.
+Following is speculative and unconfirmed information about the future GM Medium Duty Conventional Truck.
 This page is a continuous work-in-progress and will be updated on a regular basis as we await official details from General Motors.

 If you notice any inaccuracies about the information provided, have recommendations, or suggestions to share, please let us know here.

-- Utilize a Duramax turbo-diesel engine and an Allison transmission
+- Utilize a Duramax turbo-diesel engine

 - Launch in calendar year 2018

 The announcement also confirmed that GM would supply commercial components and engines while Navistar would provide its “expertise in rolling chassis configurations and manufacturing capabilities”.
-Based on the statement, it would appear that the upcoming Conventional-style GM Medium Duty truck will use a GM-sourced powertrain and other components, while Navistar will be responsible for developing other parts of the vehicle as well as manufacturing it.
+Based on the statement, it would appear that the upcoming Chevrolet Medium Duty truck will use a GM-sourced powertrain and other components, while Navistar will be responsible for developing other parts of the vehicle as well as manufacturing it.